h2oai/datatable/docs/api/dt/ngroup.rst

     Returns the group number for each row.

-    It is applicable only in the presence of :func:`by`.
+    In the absence of :func:`by()`, it simply repeats 0 for the length of the frame.

     If `reverse = True`, the numbering is done in descending order.